opengisch/QField-docs/en/project-management/add-1-n-pictures.rst

 picture
 ~~~~~~~

-Set the widget type of path to ``attachment`` and add it to the form
+Set the widget type of the field path to ``attachment`` and add it to the form

 .. container:: clearer text-center